 Modern music production is all about the DAW, or the digital audio workstation.
 Because of this, we tend to keep our eyes trained on the computer monitor, for better or for worse.
 German company Native Instruments thinks this is for the worse and so has designed a series of MIDI keyboards that encourage you to look away from the computer and interact more with the keyboard itself.
 Called Komplete Kontrol, they range from the small to the large, with our pick for best overall MIDI keyboard, the S88, at the top of the line.

 As the name suggests, the S88 has 88 keys, with a fully weighted Fatar keybed with hammer action—something that piano players looking for an acoustic piano feel and level of control will surely appreciate.
 It also has two control pedal inputs to ensure that your playing can be as realistic as it needs to be.
 To this keybed it adds a row of eight rotary encoders and a slick four-directional push encoder for navigating the two high-res color displays.
-The latter are how NI gets your eyeballs off the monitor.
+The latter features are how NI gets your eyeballs off the monitor.
 With deep DAW integration, this full-size MIDI keyboard can replicate portions of your DAW on the twin screens, allowing you to do tasks like mixing from within the keyboard.
 It also integrates with software via the included Komplete Kontrol application, which can run standalone or as a DAW plugin.
 This maps Native Instruments and participating third-party software instantly to the knobs, saving you the trouble of having to create MIDI maps to control things like filter cutoff.

 Komplete Kontrol S88 is not cheap but as a fully featured MIDI controller with a piano-like keybed, it’s just begging to be the centerpiece of your home studio.
 For musicians who like the functionality but don’t need all the keys, look to the Komplete Kontrol S49 or Kontrol S61 for the same extras without the extra octaves.